CIA activities in Indonesia: President Sukarno and the CIA

 The United States received a message from the Indonesian government that stated plans to sever diplomatic relations by August 1965.
 "The Indonesian communist party which was rapidly increasing in strength was pressuring President Sukarno to break away from U.S. relations and support".
 Confrontation inspired the Indonesian campaign further to completely remove Western influence from Southeast Asia.
 This pursuit drew Indonesia into an informal alliance with communist China.
 Military schools were injected with communist doctrine under the control of the Indonesian Communist Party (PKI).

 During the meeting with the UN, Sukarno and his ministers explained their concerns about the Dutch "using British Occupation as a cover to achieve a coup d'tat."
 This was due to Dutch troops that were starting to arrive in Java in incredibly small numbers.
 Many of these assaults the nationalists said were "made from trucks that had markings 'USA' on them and many of the Dutch soldiers were dressed in U.S. uniforms."

 Sukarno struck up a revolution with the attempt at a coup supported by the PKI.
 Blame and reminders were brought out against the CIA by the Indonesian government to remind the people and were marked as a threat to Indonesian sovereignty.
 The CIA recruited Malik to drive a "political wedge between the left and the right in Indonesia".
 The CIA worked to build a shadow government to use in a clandestine setting to fight back against Sukarno and the PKI.
 It was the goal of the CIA to rid the country of communism through a new political movement.
-Suharto and Kap Gestapu were given American support but in secrecy. $500,000 U.S. dollars was given to support the Indonesian army, Suharto, and Gestapu through the CIA.
+Soeharto and Kap Gestapu were given American support but in secrecy. $500,000 U.S. dollars was given to support the Indonesian army, Soeharto, and Gestapu through the CIA.
 The CIA had a rumor that their slogan was "Sukarnoism to kill Sukarnoism and Sukarno."
 The CIA denied involvement with Indonesia.
 The CIA also denied support of the anti-communist group that was called "Body for the promotion of Sukarnoism."
 On September 29 of 1965, Sukarno was trying to detonate an atomic bomb on Indonesian territory.
 He was trying to get Communist China to help him achieve this goal.
 The detonation was expected to happen in November.
 According to the International atomic energy association conference Indonesia was trying to come to an agreement with Communist China to research the atomic bomb.
 Indonesia was expected to build their own reactors by 1970 and the country would gain access to large amounts of uranium and thorium.
-Peking wasn't expected to agree to help even though they have a mutual interest.
+Peking was not expected to agree to help even though they have a mutual interest.
 Peking did not trust Sukarno.
 The Chinese were not sure about the success of a Communist takeover following the death of Sukarno so they do not want to give information about nuclear technology to non-communist regime.